Caffeine Content In Ready-To-Drink

 Methods

-cold brew concentrates with no added ingredients.
+Two types of products were considered for this investigation: RTD cold brew beverages with no added ingredients and cold brew concentrates with no added ingredients.
 Five (5) concentrates and eight (8) single-strength RTD cold brew products were purchased for evaluation from local grocery stores.
 In total, thirteen (13) coffee products cold brew coffee products were included in the study.
 All samples were stored refrigerated according to manufacturer recommendations prior to analysis.

 Caffeine was quantified using HPLC with a diode array detector.
 Integrated peak area was compared against a standard caffeine dilution series to establish caffeine content (mg/ml).
-Using the serving sizes provided on the nutrition facts label
+Using the serving sizes provided on the nutrition facts label for each product, per-serving caffeine content (in mg) was calculated.

 In addition to caffeine quantification, several physical parameters were also analyzed. °Brix was measured using room temperature coffee aliquots and a Milwaukee digital refractometer.
 Color was analyzed visually using a standard 1cm diameter cuvette and the Lovibond standard reference method for brownness 7 .